hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 ## 3-May-2021

 [0:42:25](#7dI78CMPeqcOomGQOcf4nBcamXCQDOK89fc0Uo9boUE) <btiffin (Brian Tiffin)>:
 Ok, close(r).
-TM.  Ì†ΩÌ∏â  Orders of magnitude slower than what real Red will be, but yeah.
+TM.  üòâ  Orders of magnitude slower than what real Red will be, but yeah.

 Opinions.
 A humanities loader:  Take start pos, to (not thru) error pos, make it text! (or a blockable/testable junk form), add error character as the text!/junk trigger, as a character or testable/blockable value.
 Continue loading, however borked a cascade error may cause.